 The Guardian Intensive Training is built upon the tenets of the Guardian archetype, as found in hunter-gatherer cultures.
 The Guardian serves his/her people as scout, lookout, message carrier, guide through new territory, hunter, craftsperson, and mentor for youth.
 Characteristics of the Guardian are high sensitivity, alertness, centeredness, empathy, and moving as quiet as a shadow.

 The trainees are asked to come to this next leg of their journey into the wild as an empty bowl: to let go of their preconceived ideas of who they are and who the culture taught them to be.
 Only then can they reawaken to who they truly are.
 These 80 days are designed to be physically and mentally challenging—to take them out beyond their edge, where they will face their fears head-on.
 This is a time for them to learn how to live together in community, to fully understand what it means to be one integral part of the whole.
 As one graduate of the program said “We did everything as one.
 We learned how to flow together in sinuous, intuitive movement, like a pack of Wolves.
 Camaraderie bound everybody together into a finely-honed organism.
-Everybody was valued as a vital organ—nobody was expendable.
+Everybody was valued as a vital organ—nobody was expendable.“

 Over these next few months, we will continue to introduce you to the different aspects of the Guardian Intensive Training, so you will have a better understanding of what the trainees are experiencing.
-We will give you updates on their progP1150807ress, which will include their triumphs as well as their struggles and pitfalls.
+We will give you updates on their progress, which will include their triumphs as well as their struggles and pitfalls.
 We welcome you to join them on their life-changing journey, as they make their way into the Northwoods wilderness.